"...what does '4-3 agg' mean?"

 INSTITUTIONAL changes: This point is related to efficiency in resource use because changes in institutions can sometimes have important effects on how efficiently scarce resources are used, and therefore on the quantity of output produced.
 For example, the degree of private ownership as opposed to public ownership of resources, the degree of competition in the economy, the degree and quality of government regulation of private sector activities, and the amount of bureaucracy can each affect the quantity of output produced.

-Reductions in the NRU: If it decreases, (E.g reduce the time it takes for people between jobs to find new jobs) the economy is making better use of its resources, and can therefore produce a larger quantity of output.
+Reductions in the NRU: Yes, you can actually decrease this for example by reducing the time it takes for people between jobs to find new jobs.
 Therefore, potential output increases, and the AS curves shift to the right.
 (An increase in the natural rate of unemployment would result in a leftward shift in the LRAS and Keynesian AS curves.)

 SHIFTS IN LRAS WILL ALSO SHIFT THE SRAS: Any permanent increase in the productive capacity of the economy will also help firms in the SR to lower the cost of production, hence the SRAS will shift with any changes in LRAS.